Kōhei Uchimura

-Uchimura was already considered by many in the sport to be the greatest gymnast of all time after winning Olympic gold at the 2012 Summer Olympics in London, but he then extended his accomplishments even further when he followed up that performance there with additional and uninterrupted victories of every major competition throughout the next Olympic cycle, leading up to wins of two more gold medals on team and individual all-around at the 2016 Summer Olympics in Rio de Janeiro.
+Uchimura was already considered by many in the sport to be one of the greatest gymnasts of all time after he completely dominated to unprecedented levels in all the major competitions for the entire quad, and finally finishing the season by winning the Olympic individual all-around gold medal at the 2012 Summer Olympics in London.
+However, he then extended those accomplishments even further when he followed it up with continued and uninterrupted victories of every major competition again throughout the next Olympic cycle, replicating the feat he achieved in the last quad, which led him to win two additional gold medals on team and individual all-around at the 2016 Summer Olympics in Rio de Janeiro.
 Uchimura is known for being the first gymnast (male or female) to capture every major all-around title in an entire single Olympic cycle, accomplishing this feat twice by securing six world (2009–2011 and 2013–2015) and two Olympic (2012 London Olympics, and 2016 Rio Olympics) individual all-around titles.
 Uchimura also took the individual all-around silver medal at the 2008 Summer Olympics in Beijing.
 He is known for delivering difficult and accurately executed routines.
 The International Gymnast Magazine had praised his skills as a "combination of tremendous difficulty, supreme consistency and extraordinary elegance of performance."

 Early life and career

 Uchimura was born in Kitakyushu, Fukuoka Prefecture, and began gymnastics at age 3 at his parents' sports club in Nagasaki Prefecture.
 His parents, Kazuhisa and Shuko Uchimura, were both competitive gymnasts.
 At age 15, he moved to Tokyo to train with Athens gold medalist Naoya Tsukahara.
 His younger sister Haruhi Uchimura is also a gymnast.
 Kōhei Uchimura stated of his beliefs, "I don’t believe in God.
 I never had lucky charms.
 All I believe in is practice."
-In his first international competition, the 2005 International Junior Competition in Japan, he competed outside the official competition.
+In his first international event, the 2005 International Junior Competition in Japan, he competed outside official competition.

 Senior career

 2007

-Uchimura joined Japan's national team in 2007.
-He made his senior debut at the 2007 Paris World Cup in March, a major international event.
-Here, he won bronze on vault and placed 9th on floor.
-In August, he won team gold, gold on floor, and bronze on vault at the 2007 Summer Universiade in Bangkok.
-At Japan's national championships in October, he placed 7th in the all-around.
-A month later at the international "Good Luck Beijing" event, he won silver with the Japanese team and placed 7th on floor exercise.
+Uchimura joined the Japanese national squad in 2007, making his senior debut at the 2007 Paris World Cup in March, a major international competition.
+He took the bronze medal on vault, plus placed 9th on floor exercise here.
+In August at the 2007 Summer Universiade in Bangkok, he won the team title, and individual gold and bronze on respective floor exercise and vault.
+At Japan's National Championships in October, he got 7th on individual all-around.
+A month later at the international "Good Luck Beijing" event, he won team silver with Japan's team, and ranked 7th on floor exercise.